 - Expanding China’s export markets, and sending abroad more goods with higher value-added components, such as machinery and telecom equipment

-- Boosting the internationalization of the China’s currency renminbi (RMB) as SWIFT believes BRI is one of five enablers that will drive that process.
+- Boosting the internationalization of China’s currency renminbi (RMB) as SWIFT believes BRI is one of five enablers that will drive that process.

 Benefits to partnering nations

-- Transportation: BRI’s main objective is to develop transportation routes in states of partner countries which in turn will help to increase trade movement and give boost to economy.
+- Transportation: BRI’s main objective is to develop transportation routes in states of partner countries which in turn will help to increase trade movement and give a boost to the economy.
 BRI has assisted many countries in developing infrastructure from transportation to electrical energy.
 For example, China has invested $14 billion in Eastern Africa Kenya’s Standard Gauge Railway (SGR).
-SGR is 485km single-track railroad and acts as one of the most significant projects in Kenya.
+SGR is a 485km single-track railroad and acts as one of the most significant projects in Kenya.
 Further, Kenya and China further extending the same to Naivasha in the north-west.
 The SGR also facilitates local industries and trade between Africa and China.

 - Economics: BRI’s prime goal is to improve trade between countries with mutual economic benefits.
 For example, Kazakhstan is located in Central Asia and during pick winters there is barely any fruits and vegetables grow there.
 BRI connects Kazakhstan and China for cross-border trade of vegetables which provides Kazakhstan’s people with their basic needs with an estimated trade of more than $11 billion annually.

 - Excavation of Natural Resources: BRI also helps to develop infrastructure for the excavation of natural resources to countries like Brunei where resources are in abundance but the country has no technology and equipment available to get and distribute the same.
 Under BRI, China has provided a loan of approximately $2.5 million in financing loans for manufacturing Oil and Gas Pipelines.
 This investment not only generates $100 million, but it also offers more than 300 job opportunities.